o-k-coding/ok-scoring/apps/player-stats-service/README.md

 2. Should this service have access to all the data, so when invoked it pulls data (either new or all) and use that to recalcuate against the existing state?

 I think for a first run, this service should be standalone, and only take in the required data to calculate stats.

+## TODOS

+- MVP using in memory data []
+- API json schema for validaiton
+  - Need to figure out where this lives... probably in this app dir since it is specific? but can we do better...